-A 1959 Cessna 182 has been spotted for sale.
-The listing states:
+A 1980 Cessna 172RG has been spotted for sale.
+The listing states (in part):

-The aircraft is located in and is currently available for bidding.
-Click here to check out the eBay listing, which includes a number of additional photos.
+The aircraft is located in Florida and is currently available for US $90,000 although offers are also being accepted.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The 200 page book is currently available in hardcover and Kindle editions.
+The 96 page book is currently available for pre-order in paperback and Kindle editions with release set for February 16, 2027.

 Product Page